Obadahamdan1/Obadahamdan1/README.md

 ---

-## 🗂️ What I'm building
+## What I'm building

-Most of what I make lives in my repos — Arabic NLP and word embeddings, LLM agents, computer-vision experiments, and whatever I'm tinkering with next.
+Most of what I make lives in my repos, Arabic NLP and word embeddings, LLM agents, computer-vision experiments, and whatever I'm tinkering with next.
 Have a dig around; there's usually something brewing.

 ➡️ **[Browse my repositories »](https://github.com/Obadahamdan1?tab=repositories)**